-What sort of vegetables are good in stews?
-Literally anything!
+What sort of vegetables is good in stews?
+Anything!
 That’s another reason to love this Meal Prep Slow Cooker Lentil Stew recipe– you can use it as an excuse to clear your fridge out of veggies before losing them to the compost box.
 I will specify the vegetables I like to use in the recipe, but feel free to vary and substitute based on personal preferences and what you have on hand.
 It’s like a new recipe every time you make it!

 For example, have you ever used spinach in a stew?
 Try it sometime!
 It adds a great taste and texture, and I feel like Pop-Eye every time I do, which is always a plus. ☺ Just add it at the end of the cooking time.

-This lentil stew recipe uses lots of cut up vegetables.
-A tip: keep the vegetable scraps and use them to make a vegetable stock.
+This lentil stew recipe uses lots of cut-up vegetables.
+A tip: keep the vegetable scraps and use them to make vegetable stock.
 You get to reduce your waste, AND you’ll have a great stock that you can use at a later date.
 Multitasking.